Cerbrutus-BruteForcer/cerbrutus/README.md

-# pass-brute
+# Cerbrutus
-Modular brute force tool written in python, for password spraying ssh, and in future other network services.
+Modular brute force tool written in Python, for very fast password spraying SSH, and in future other network services.
-Very fast.
-See below

-COMING SOON: FTP, SMB, HTTP(s) POST, HTTP(s) GET, HTTP BASIC AUTH Thanks to @0dayctf, Rondons, Enigma, and 001 for testing and contributing
+COMING SOON: **FTP, SMB, HTTP(s) POST, HTTP(s) GET, HTTP BASIC AUTH** *Thanks to @0dayctf, Rondons, Enigma, and 001 for testing and contributing*

 ## Installation:
 ```bash